 You can substitute frozen corn for fresh whole kernel corn.
 Use the same amount of fresh corn as frozen corn is listed in the recipe.
 About 4 ears of corn should be 24 ounces.
 Make sure you boil your ears of fresh corn for a couple minutes before adding them to this creamed corn recipe.

 Add whatever herb is your favorite.
 The purpose of the herb is to brighten up the richness of the creamy dish.
-If you like basil, rosemary, sage, substitute the fresh thyme for that!
+If you like basil, rosemary, sage, or any other herb, substitute the fresh thyme for that!

-Thicken as much you prefer!
+Thicken to your desired consistency!
 If you prefer a thinner creamed corn only cook for 5 minutes in step 4, whereas if you like a super thick creamed corn (how I like it) cook for 10 minutes in step 4.

 If you like burnt cheese (who doesnt?!), broil the creamed corn for 1-2 minutes after baking.
 This extra little heat will make the top have that golden brown crust and taste like burnt cheese.
 Broil on high for 1-2 minutes, keeping an eye on it to make sure it doesn't burn burn.